Print Using CSS

 }

-The CSS code for print.css defines only the font, font size and font weight.
-To save the visitor ink we have omitted the background and border and reduces the font size.
+The CSS code for print.css defines only the font, font size, and font weight.
+To save the visitor ink, we have omitted the background and border and reduced the font size.

-If your site is heavy on animated banners or flash movies we can apply a similar technique to allow the banners to be shown on the screen only.
+If your site is heavy on animated banners or movies, we can apply a similar technique to show banners on the screen only.

 Typical markup for you advertisment movies could be like this: